RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Why do Christians worship together?

 Most people have experienced some form of community worship at some time.
 Whether that’s in a religious building, a prize-giving ceremony, a school assembly with a thought for the day or even celebrating together at a football match or gig.
 You get excited and can't help shouting out for joy!

-By worshipping together the church community experiences fellowship with God and each other and in the words of St Paul come together as “the body of Christ”.
+By worshipping together the church community experiences fellowship with God and each other.
+In the words of St Paul come together as “the body of Christ”.

 Spending time with people is a very human thing to want to do.
-Worshipping together provides a sense of connectedness for Christians helping them to love one another, others in their community and be reminded of the wider world community.
-Remembering that ultimately they are brothers and sisters together in God’s family.
+Worshipping together provides a sense of connectedness for Christians.
+It helps them to love one another, and others in their community.
+It also reminds them of the wider world community, that, ultimately, they are brothers and sisters together in God’s family.

 You can find out more about different types of community worship here.